 These bits select the condition for comparator n to generate an interrupt or event.

 COMPCTRLn.INTSEL can be written only while COMPCTRLn.ENABLE is zero.
-These bits are not synchronized.

 Value Name Description 0x0 TOGGLE Interrupt on comparator output toggle 0x1 RISING Interrupt on comparator output rising 0x2 FALLING Interrupt on comparator output falling 0x3 EOC Interrupt on end of comparison (single-shot mode only)